-IMPORTANT: All caregivers should follow First Aid/CPR training instructions for an individual who is choking.
-ODP intends to emphasize the importance of calling 911 at the appropriate time and not delaying the call by seeking supervisory approval.
+IMPORTANT: All caregivers should follow First Aid/Cardiopulmonary Rescuscitation (CPR) training instructions for an individual who is choking.
+The Office of Developmental Programs (ODP) intends to emphasize the importance of calling 911 at the appropriate time and not delaying the call by seeking supervisory approval.

-This Health Alert is intended to make all providers, staff and other caregivers aware of this serious issue of choking.
-All should become familiar with resources to aid in the identification of individuals at risk for choking, the training of staff and the appropriate documentation of special dietary needs and choking precautions.
+This Health Alert is intended to make all providers, staff, and other caregivers aware of this serious issue of choking.
+All should become familiar with resources to aid in the identification of individuals at risk for choking, the training of staff, and the appropriate documentation of special dietary needs and choking precautions.